Pharmacists can now widen their reach

-Pharmacists in Fiji can now have five outlets, after the passing of the Pharmacy Profession (Budget Amendment) Bill 2022 (‘Bill’) by parliament this afternoon.
+Pharmacists in Fiji can now have five outlets, after the passing of the Pharmacy Profession (Budget Amendment) Bill 2022 (‘Bill’) by Parliament yesterday.

-The Bill gives authority to the Fijian Competition and Consumer Commission to approve pharmacy business and premises to ensure they conduct their operations from the ambit of the law.
+The Bill gives authority to the Fijian Competition and Consumer Commission to approve pharmacy businesses and premises to ensure they conduct their operations within the ambit of the law.

 This was initially conducted by the Fiji Pharmacy Profession Board.